Argument VIII

 Our Response:

 Oh yes it does!
-When God established the nation of Israel, He specifically forbid labor on His Sabbath (Ex.
+When God established the nation of Israel, He specifically prohibited labor on His Sabbath (Ex.
 20:8-11).
 He did so in order to preserve the spiritual integrity of this day.
 The Sabbath is HOLY and work profanes it.
-What takes place in a restaurant on this holy time is an act of sacrilege and shows utter contempt for what God consecrated at the very beginning (Ge.
+What takes place in a restaurant on a Friday evening and Saturday afternoon is an act of sacrilege and shows utter contempt for what God consecrated at the very beginning (Ge.
 2:2-3).
-God's law not only prohibits His people from working, but also prohibits them from issuing an order to work on the Sabbath.
+God's law not only prohibits His people from working, but also from soliciting the labor of others on the Sabbath.
 Even the "stranger" (unbeliever) was not to labor on behalf of God's people on this day (Ex.
 20:10).

 Furthermore, God's word specifically forbids His people from 1) acquiring their meals on the Sabbath, 2) having them prepared on the Sabbath, and 3) from going outside their community of faith on the Sabbath (See Ex.
 16).
 When one dines out on God's day he or she must violate all three of these commands.

-Finally, God's word forbids His people from buying food from unbelievers on the Sabbath (Neh.
+Finally, dining out on the Sabbath requires the purchase of food and services from unbelievers just like the Jews did when purchasing goods from men of Tyre in Nehemiah's day (Neh.
+13:16).
+Furthermore, God PROHIBITED his people from buying ANY food on His Sabbath or holy day (Neh.
 10:31).
-Dining out on the Sabbath requires the purchase of food and services from unbelievers just like the Jews did when purchasing goods from men of Tyre in Nehemiah's day (Neh.
-13:16).

 UCG Assertion II